Sodium, Potassium & What They Mean for Your HeartArticle posted in: Diet & Nutrition

 That’s why maintaining a balance of sodium and potassium is so important to your health.
 As a recent article in the Journal of the American Medical Association reported, “individuals with high sodium or lower potassium intakes have increased risk for elevated blood pressure and hypertension, which are associated with increased risk for cardiovascular diseases.”

-Look for the reduced or sodium-free versions of products you normally buy, which have at least 25 percent less salt per serving than the standard type.
+Look for the reduced or sodium-free versions of grocery additions that you normally buy, such as canned beans and veggies.
+These have at least 25 percent less salt per serving than the standard type.

-You may have heard that bananas are a great way to get more potassium—they are—but sweet potatoes, butternut squash, cantaloupe, and apricots are even richer sources of the nutrient.
+You may have heard that bananas are a great way to get more potassium—they are—but sweet potatoes, butternut squash, cantaloupe and apricots are even richer sources of the nutrient.
 Brighten up your plate with the brilliant orange color of these foods and you dramatically increase your potassium intake.
+They all counts as SmartCarbs on your Nutrisystem plan.

 Flavoring your food with the salt shaker is an unhealthy habit.
 A better choice is one of the many salt substitutes available today.
 They’re not only sodium-free, they’re high in potassium.
 That’s a sodium-potassium connection we can all benefit from.